OUR GOAL: Increase consumption of a diversity of vegetables among consumers, especially women and children, to improve nutrition and health.

-The Center works to improve vegetable supply chains in developing countries.
-These linkages are often poorly understood, particularly for indigenous vegetables, which can be a major source of nutrition and income for the poorest.
-We provide training in postharvest management and develop appropriate technologies to reduce postharvest losses.
-Our analytical work has clarified the important nutritional and health benefits of indigenous vegetables.
+The Center’s analytical work has clarified the important nutritional and health benefits of traditional vegetables.
 We also breed nutritionally enhanced vegetables, improve traditional recipes for greater nutritional benefits, and distribute home garden seed packs for improved family nutrition and disaster relief.

 Develop nutritionally improved food preparation methods.